Understanding the geopolitical and psychological war against Syria.

 Since 2019, NATO-compliant media moreover had to conceal or discredit various leaks and whistleblowers that began to prove the covert Western arms deliveries to the Islamist “rebels” and “terrorists” as well as the staged “poison gas attacks”.

-But if even the “terrorists” in Syria were demonstrably established and equipped by NATO states, what role then did the mysterious “caliph of terror” Abu Bakr al-Baghdadi play?
+But if the “terrorists” in Syria were established and equipped by NATO states, what role then did the mysterious “caliph of terror”, Abu Bakr al-Baghdadi, play?
 He possibly played a role similar to that of his direct predecessor, Omar al-Baghdadi – who was a nonexistent phantom.

 - U.S. secretly backed Syrian opposition groups (WaPo, 2011)

 - CIA Said to Aid in Steering Arms to Syrian Opposition (NYT, 2012)

 - UN’s Del Ponte says evidence Syria rebels ‘used sarin’ (BBC, 2013)

 - How The West Created the Islamic State (Counterpunch, 2014)

 - ‘IS’ supply channels through Turkey (Deutsche Welle, 2014)